May 18-22, 2026

 Each 60 sqm Torfhús accommodates up to 4 guests in two bedrooms, each configurable with king or twin beds.
 The residence includes a luxurious shared bathroom with large bottle vanity products, a spacious living room, and a private veranda, and a fully equipped kitchen and dining area.
 Outside, enjoy your own private geothermally heated basalt stone hot pool, sunken into the earth for a tranquil soak under the open sky.
 Interiors combine reclaimed oak, rustic painted walls, and handcrafted furniture to create a cozy, chalet-style atmosphere.
 Modern comforts include a Nespresso coffee machine, herbal teas, and a daily restocked minibar.

-Shared Twin Room: $3,650 USD (per person)
+Shared Twin Room: $3,950 USD (per person)

-If you are vehemently opposed to sharing, for whatever reason, Torfhús’ prices are very steep.
-To book a private Torfhús, a payment of $5,550 USD (€4,720 EUR) is required.
-Please contact Marina if you would like to choose this option.
-Your geothermal spring will be shared among other resort visitors and not private to your space.
+If you are vehemently opposed to sharing, for whatever reason, please contact Marina for alternate pricing.
+Do note, your geothermal spring will be shared among other resort visitors and not private to your space.

 PRICES SUBJECT TO CHANGE.
 WILL BE LOCKED IN 2 WEEKS BEFORE ENROLMENT ON NOVEMBER 8, 2025.